varunkhurana07/varunkhurana07.github.io/_pages/about.md

 I am a ML Research Associate at Adobe Systems, working in the [Media and Data Science Research (MDSR) Lab](https://adobe.mdsr.live/) on human behavior modeling using large language and vision models (LLMs/VLMs).
 My research focuses on predicting, optimizing, and explaining human behavior in real-world contexts, particularly at the intersection of multimodal learning and computational social science.
 At Adobe, I work with [Yaman Kumar Singla](https://sites.google.com/view/yaman-kumar/) and [Balaji Krishnamurthy](https://scholar.google.com/citations?user=n8iUBg8AAAAJ&hl=en).

-I completed my B.Tech (Hons.) in Computer Science & Engineering with a Minor in Economics from [IIIT Delhi](https://iiitd.ac.in/) in 2023, graduating with a CGPA of 9.49/10.0.
+I completed my B.Tech (Hons.) in Computer Science & Engineering with a Minor in Economics from [IIIT Delhi](https://iiitd.ac.in/) in 2023.
 During my undergraduate studies, I was consistently recognized on the Dean's List of Academic Excellence for three consecutive years.

 My research interests span **Natural Language Processing**, **Computer Vision**, **Behavioral Science**, and **Graph Learning**.
 I have published papers at top-tier conferences including ICLR, EACL, NAACL, and WACV, and have filed multiple patents for my work on synthetic gaze generation and multimodal content understanding.